mauriiciobarbosa/designpatterns/src/designpatterns/proxy/README.md

 + You can controls the service object without clients knowing about it.
 + You can manage the lifecycle of the service object when clients don't care about it.
 + The proxy works even if the service object isn't ready or isn't available.
-+ Open/Closed principle.
++ `Open/Closed principle`.
 You can introduce new proxies without changing the service or clients.

 ### Cons